Staff Writer Rachael Medina

 Getting there: Cruise from South Lake Tahoe on the 89 until it meets up with the 395.
 Lasting just under three hours, the drive south leads you past hot springs, majestic mountains, and shimmering lakes.

-Triangulated between the Mammoth Lakes and Yosemite, June Lake is transformed during the fall.
+Triangulated between Mammoth Lakes and Yosemite, June Lake is transformed during the fall.
 Travelers can spot the golden trees and colorful aspen lining the shores by hiking the June Lake Loop.
 This scenic, 16-mile pathway leads you by a handful of lakes, past sagebrush, and through the ever-changing wilderness.
+Pitch your tent at June Lake Campground to enjoy close proximity to the lake while viewing June Lake’s fall colors during your vacay.
+For more leaf-peeping, make a 20-minute drive to admire Mammoth Lake’s fall colors and explore the mountain town.

 Getting there: Start the 4.5-hour journey along the coast in the beautifully rugged region of Point Reyes.
 Find your way east toward the 505, which leads to the 5, and take in the scenery as you drive up toward the lake.